 (1) This Part provides for –

-(a) the automatic transfer of some defended cases between courts; and
+(a) the automatic transfer of some defended cases in the High Court;

 (b) the allocation of defended cases to case management tracks.